nus-cs2030s/2122-s2/docs/environments.md

 ### Setting up Password-less Login

-To avoid typing in your password repeatedly, you can change the way you authenticate yourself to `stu.comp.nus.edu.sg` and the PE hosts, from using a password to using a private/public key pair.
+To avoid typing in your password repeatedly, you can change the way you authenticate yourself to `stu.comp.nus.edu.sg` and the PE hosts, from using a password to using _public-key cryptography_ for authentication.
+The keys come in pairs: a public key and a private key.
+The private key must be kept safe and known only to you.
+You should keep the private key in your account, and not share it with others.

+To authenticate yourself to another host or service, you configure the host/service with your public key.
+When it is time for you to log in, your private key is "matched"[^1] with your public key.
+Since only you know your private key, the service or the host can be sure that you are you and not someone else.

 The following is a one-time setup to enable this.

 Let's say you want to log in from Host A to Host B.  On Host A, run:
 ```